tylerneylon/small_notes/mind_model/mind_model.md

 # Looking Forward

-In writing this article, my hope is to push forward conversations about mind models that are both large in scope and close in detail to actual implementations.
-When I read about some other mind models (such as the [global workspace theory](https://en.wikipedia.org/wiki/Global_workspace_theory)), I typically feel that they'd be hard to translate into code because they're so high-level.
+In writing this article, my hope is to push forward conversations about mind models that are both ambitious and detailed.
+When I read about some other mind models
+(such as the [global workspace theory](https://en.wikipedia.org/wiki/Global_workspace_theory)), I typically feel that they'd be hard to translate into code because they're so high-level.